tcliff111/Flicks-Movie-Info/README.md

 # Project 1 - Flicks

 Flicks is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+It is still under development and the rest of this README is currently not reflective of the current product.

 Time spent: **X** hours spent in total